nitinjmv/my-notes/development/java.md

 Static members (method & field) are resolved at compile time.

+Static methods can not be overridden in child as they are part of parent class only.
+However they are accessible in child class.

 <mark>**Question:** May a Class Be Declared Abstract If It Does Not Have Any Abstract Members?
 What Could Be the Purpose of Such Class?

 **Answer:** Yes, a class can be declared abstract even if it does not contain any abstract members.
 As an abstract class, it cannot be instantiated, but it can serve as a root object of some hierarchy, providing methods that can be useful to its implementations.